XavB64/lowtrip/README.md

 <img src="https://github.com/XavB64/lowtrip/blob/main/frontend/src/assets/lowtrip_color.png" alt="lowtrip" width="400"/>

-## A web interface to compute travel CO2eq for different means of transport worldwide.
+## a web app to compute travel CO2eq for different means of transport worldwide

 The work presented here is independent and not-for-profit.
-This work has been carried out on a voluntary basis and presents no conflict of interest.
+This work has been carried out on a voluntary basis.

 The aim of this web app is to present precise carbon inventories per passenger for each mode of transport and each journey.
 These results enable users to make informed choices in the context of reducing their greenhouse gas emissions to mitigate climate change.
-To put these results into context, total yearly per-capita emissions should not exceed 2 tons CO2eq in 2050 to limit global warming below 2°C (IPCC).
+To put these results into context, total net yearly per-capita emissions should not exceed 2 tons CO2eq in 2050 to limit global warming below +2°C.

 ## How the emissions are calculated?

 To calculate CO2 equivalent emissions per person, we multiply the distance of a journey (km) by the corresponding emission factor (mass of CO2 equivalent per person per km) of a mean of transport.
-For a, mutlistep journey, these emissions are summed over the different steps.
+For a mutlistep journey, these emissions are summed over the different steps:

-$$CO_2eq = \sum_{step} Distance(km) \times Emission factor(kgCO_2eq / km) $$
+$$CO_2eq = \sum_{step} Distance(km) \times Emission rate(kgCO_2eq / km) $$

 ### Estimation of distances